vosaul/status.im/source/research/ulc_in_details.md

 Possible.
 ULC makes it much less possible by hiding what nodes are trusted for each user.
 A user doesn't send any unusual for LES information to LES servers trusted or untrusted.
 Any trusted for a user LES server doesn't know that it has been chosen by the user to be trusted LES server.

 ### MITM
-Prevented because all announces must be signed by according LES server.
+Prevented because all announcements must be signed by according LES server.

 ### What other security guarantees does ULC give and what is it comparable with?